 If you’re thinking of starting a raised garden bed plan, you might be wondering what you need to put on the bottom.
 The bottom layer is just as important as the bed soil used for plant growth.
 Here’s why:

 The bottom layer of your raised garden bed will help with drainage.
 If you live in an area with heavy rains, you don’t want your plants sitting in waterlogged soil.
-A layer of material on the bottom will help to keep the soil from getting too soggy.
+A layer of material on the bottom will help to keep the bed soil from getting too soggy.

 From Rocks to Gravel to Sand: The Best Materials for Your Raised Garden Bed

 Should raised garden beds have a bottom?
 One of the most important decisions you’ll make for your raised garden bed is what you put on the bottom.
-The material you use will affect how well your plants grow, how comfortable the mattress is to maintain, and how long it lasts.
+The material you use will affect how well your plants grow, how comfortable the bed garden is to maintain, and how long it lasts.

 Rocks are a great option if you’re looking for something that will last a long time.
 They’re also straightforward to maintain, and you won’t need to replace them as often as other materials.
-However, rocks can be challenging to work with if you’re not used to them, and they can also be quite heavy.
+However, rocks can be challenging to work with if you’re not used to them and can also be quite heavy.

 Gravel is another popular option for the bottom of raised garden beds.
 It’s relatively inexpensive and easy to find, and it’s also easy to work with.
 Gravel does have some disadvantages, though.
 It can be difficult to remove if you need to replant your bed, and it can also be washed away by heavy rains.

-Sand is an excellent option if you’re looking for something easy to work with and that will hold moisture well.
+Sand is an excellent option if you’re looking for something easy to work with that will hold moisture well.
 It’s also very inexpensive.
 However, sand can be challenging to remove if you need to replant, and heavy rains can also wash it away.